Pennsylvania (PA) State Tax

 Understanding your tax obligation is important.
 What’s even more important is how to deduct PA tax from your federal taxes as an itemized deduction.
 (See more information about the SALT Deduction.)

-So, get help!
-Use Tax Pro Go, virtual tax prep offered by H&R Block.
-With this service, we’ll match you with a tax pro with PA tax expertise.
+So, get help with H&R Block Virtual!
+With this service, we’ll match you with a tax pro with Pennsylvania tax expertise.
 Then, you will upload your tax documents, and our tax pros will do the rest!
-We can even help with not only PA taxes, federal deductions for paying state taxes.
+We can help with your PA taxes, including federal deductions for paying state taxes.